farhnkrnapratma/Age-Based-Versioning-v1.0/README.md

 ![selfv](./image/selfv.jpg)

-> IMPORTANT NOTE: Because this documentation was translated from Indonesian to US English with less suitable tools and done quickly, there may be many errors in writing and grammar.
-Therefore, as the creator, I ask if anyone wants to help rewrite the documentation using the correct language rules for the convenience of the readers.
+> IMPORTANT NOTE: Because this documentation was translated from Indonesian to US English with less suitable tools, there may be many grammar errors.
+Therefore, I ask if anyone wants to help rewrite the documentation using the correct language rules for the convenience of the readers.
 If anyone is willing, please open a pull request in this repository on the main branch or please get in touch with me via email at farhnkrnapratma@gmail.com or contact me via WhatsApp at +62 853 7710 2721 or Telegram @farhnkrnapratma.

 ## Introduction